Certora/Documentation/docs/prover/cli/options.md

 To create the message above, we used
 `certoraRun Bank.sol --verify Bank:Bank.spec --msg 'Removed an assertion'`

+(--rule)=
 ### `--rule`

 **What does it do?**
 Formally verifies one or more given properties instead of the whole specification file.
 An invariant can also be selected.

 **When to use it?**
 This option saves a lot of run time.
 Use it whenever you care about only a specific subset of a specification's properties.
 The most common case is when you add a new rule to an existing specification.
 The other is when code changes cause a specific rule to fail; in the process of fixing the code, updating the rule, and understanding counterexamples, you likely want to verify only that specific rule.

 **Example**
 If `Bank.spec` includes the following properties: